How Volvo evolved into a purpose-led organisation

 A second key driver can be found through embracing collaboration with external partners.

 In order to accomplish sustainability, supply chain issues have to be addressed.
-Companies need to look through their supply chain and should start making purpose-led decisions from the start, instead of maintaining a reactive position towards solving ethical problems.
+Companies need to look through their supply chain and should start making purpose-led decisions from the start, instead of maintaining a reactive position.

 Besides all this, Sven put a strong focus on the internal collaboration driver as well.
-When evolving into a company with a renewed purpose, the competence shift is becoming a fundamental question.
-How are you going to successfully leverage the available internal competences, by relocating them within your company?
+When evolving into a company with a renewed purpose, the right skills and competence are becoming a fundamental question.
+How are you going to successfully leverage the available internal competences, by re-allocating them within your company?
 The answer is: carefully analyse the core competences.
-Try to understand what people are good at and how these skills can be deployed in whole other departments.
+Try to understand what people are good at and how these skills can be deployed across departments.